aws-samples/step-functions-workflows-collection/sagemaker-endpoint-maintainer/README.md

 # sagemaker-endpoint-maintainer

 This workflow showcases how StepFunctions can provide a LowCode method to cleaning up idle resources.
 Data Scientists often deploy endpoints on large instances, this method demonstrates auto-maintenance by cleaning up underutilized resources.
+There are four ways to execute Sagemaker Inferencing, Realtime Inference, Async Inference, Batch Inference and Serverless Inference.
+In this workflow we are focusing on maintenance of Realtime Inference Endpoints.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.